 As you may or may not already know, the traditional alternative to providing this kind of backup power if the grid fails (or isn’t accessible) usually comes in the form of some kind of gas powered generator.

-While there’s absolutely a case for gas generators as well – particularly given their cost effectiveness and efficiency in certain use cases – if you’re after the kinds of unique benefits offered by a solar generator, you’re certainly not going to find them from these conventional backup generator systems.
+While there’s absolutely a case for gas generators as well – particularly given their cost effectiveness and efficiency in certain use cases – if you’re after the kinds of unique benefits offered by the best solar generator systems, you’re certainly not going to find them from more conventional backup generator systems.

 Secondly, solar generators aren’t going to be producing fumes when you operate them unlike their gas powered siblings.
 This of course means that once you’ve harvested your sunlight, that portable battery pack holding your captured energy can come indoors and be moved around where it’s needed most.

-Solar generator kits contain everything you need (minus the sunlight) to begin collecting, storing, and using solar energy.
+The best solar generator kits contain everything you need (minus the sunlight) to begin collecting, storing, and using solar energy whether you’re at home or on the road.

-These kits include a solar panel or array of panels and a portable base unit which is used to store and dispense the collected energy.
+These kits typically include a solar panel or array of panels and a portable base unit which is used to store and dispense the collected energy when needed.

-Solar generator kits vary in price point and the system you choose will ultimately determine a whole load of factors from how quickly (and efficiently) you’re going to be able to harvest sunlight, through to the storage capacity of the battery (how much energy you can store at a time), and the output of the device when it comes to running appliances or devices on the other side once you’re hooked up.
+The best solar generator kits vary in price point and the system you choose will ultimately determine a whole load of factors from how quickly (and efficiently) you’re going to be able to harvest solar energy from sunlight, through to the storage capacity of the battery (how much energy you can store at a time), and the output of the device when it comes to running appliances or devices on the other side once you’re hooked up.

-We’ve picked out the very best solar generator kits on the market today and have covered a wide range of the top models and systems to help you then make an informed decision on the setup that’s going to meet your needs.
+We’ve picked out the very best solar generator kits on the market today and have covered a wide range of the top models and systems to help you make an informed decision on the solar generation setup that’s going to best meet your needs.

 Low-Mid Range Output Solar Generator Kits

-Solar Generators in this range are going to serve you well if you’re looking for a power solution that will run small to medium size electrical devices and appliances.
+The best solar generators in this range are going to serve you well if you’re looking for a renewable power solution that will run small to medium size electrical devices and appliances.

-For generators within this bracket, expect to be able to power devices such as laptops, tablets, phones, lights, and other appliances with a similar energy requirement.
+For portable solar generator systems within this price bracket, expect to be able to power devices such as laptops, tablets, phones, lights, and other appliances with a similar energy requirement.

 If you’re looking for the best solar generator kits for powering larger appliances around the home or on the road, skip ahead to the section on Mid Range Output and High Output Solar Generator Kits later on in the guide.